kkemple/talks.browserify-marionette/js/config/readme.md

 This folder contains all the configuration needed to make the app work.
-So far that really only entails the templates object and the slides configuration for the Slides Collection.
+So far that really only entails the templates object and the slides configuration for the Slides Collection, and the event bus for the application.

+___

 ### ./templates/index.js